Starrcade '85: The Gathering: Event

 The tenth match was a steel cage match between The Rock 'n' Roll Express (Ricky Morton and Robert Gibson) and the team of Ivan and Nikita Koloff for the NWA World Tag Team Championship.
 The match started back and forth.
 The Rock 'n' Roll Express had the advantage over Ivan after a dropkick from Gibson.
-The Koloffs fought back, and dominated Gibson.
+The Koloffs fought back and dominated Gibson.
 As Ivan attacked Gibson, Morton tagged in, undetected by Ivan.
 After Ivan performed a back body drop to Gibson, Morton pinned Ivan with a roll-up to win the match and the title.
-After the match, the Koloffs, along with Krusher Khruschev, beat down Gibson with a chain.
+After the match, the Koloffs, along with Krusher Khruschev, beat Gibson down with a chain.